 At What Age Can I Start Trying to let my Baby Sleep Through the Night?

 You can start encouraging your baby to sleep better at night as early as you want, but your baby will need to wake for frequent feeding for the first two or three months.
 Here are some things you can do to encourage better night time sleeping.

 - Give baby a pacifier.
-If you find your baby is waking often to comfort nurse or she just enjoys sucking to sooth himself back to sleep, you may want to try offering a pacifier.
+If you find your baby is waking often to comfort-nurse, or she just enjoys sucking to soothe himself back to sleep, you may want to try offering a pacifier.
 If you are breastfeeding, you may want to hold off on giving your baby a pacifier until breastfeeding is well established.
-Pacifiers not only help baby to sooth himself, but there is also evidence that sucking on a pacifier at night may help protect your baby from SIDS.
+Pacifiers not only help baby to soothe himself, but there is also evidence that sucking on a pacifier at night may help protect your baby from SIDS.